geneontology/protege-tutorial/docs/Imports.md

 ![](./media/image64.png)

 When a file is imported into an ontology, only the IRI of the imported ontology is stored.
 Protégé uses the IRI to try and locate the imported ontology the next time you open the file in Protégé.
-Most OBO ontologies have an IRI that will refer to document via a URL on the web e.g. The Gene ontology IRI is <http://purl.obolibrary.org/obo/go.owl>[4] .
+Most OBO ontologies have an IRI that will refer to document via a URL on the web e.g. the Gene Ontology IRI is <http://purl.obolibrary.org/obo/go.owl>[4].
 Navigating to this URL in a web browser will retrieve the latest gene ontology.
 If your ontology imports an ontology that does not resolve to a web URL, or you are not connected to the internet, then Protégé will prompt you to resolve the ontology IRI to a file on your system.

 Some examples of imports can be found in